Frequently asked questions about Early Decision

 You should contact our office if you are presented with an unusual dilemma, but colleges are almost always willing to allow students the opportunity to receive notification from other schools before requiring a commitment.

-Our Early Decision notification occurs by mid-December and Regular Decision applicants are notified on or near April 1st.
-We are not able to give advance decisions, because we are fully engaged in piecing together an entire group of admitted students rather than merely determining whether to admit an individual applicant.
+Our Early Decision notification occurs by mid-December and Regular Decision applicants are notified by early April.
+We are not able to give any decisions in advance of our release dates because we are fully engaged in piecing together an entire group of admitted students rather than simply determining whether to admit an individual applicant.

 You may certainly let us know if there is a significant accomplishment or a noteworthy change in your circumstances, but it is not necessary to amend your application as a matter of course.
 Remember that a deferral does not mean that an applicant has fallen short in terms of qualification for admission.
 Make sure that your counselor has the Mid-Year Report form so we can receive your fall term grades and any updates your school would like to provide.